 Before, I want to roll my eyes and say, “Of course I’ve changed!
 You haven’t seen me in YEARS!”

-But now, I understand them more.
+Now, I understand them more.

 My special memories are carefully preserved in a corner of my mind.
 The places I’ve been and the people I met there will always be the same.

 Even I had changed a lot.
 I have graduated from school and had my first job.
 I found an amazing guy who later became my boyfriend.
-I now wear red lipstick everyday.
+I now wear red lipstick almost everyday.

 The first few months I came home from Korea, my bones ached from the heaviness of nostalgia.
 Longing for the surprises that later became my comforts.
 But as news of changes reached me bit by bit, I realized it’s the nature of everything to change.
 And it’s an inevitable, necessary, and even amazing thing.